How to increase egg quality at 40? Understand your eggs first

 2) Adapting and tweaking certain lifestyle aspects, such as a supplementation strategy, to specifically target egg health.

 3) Allowing enough time to achieve results!
 Recent studies suggest that a timeframe of 3–6 months needs to be allotted for most women to achieve any significant results (please feel free to email me or join for a Skype chat if you have questions about your individual situation).

+When it comes to a woman’s fertility, the quality and quantity of eggs matter.
 For ladies over 40 who don’t have much time to waste, it is important to make changes in their lifestyle early on and adhere to interventions all the way along.

 Recently I’ve published an article about how women should know more about their eggs, plus reported on some recent research in reproductive medicine, which is specially relevant for ladies of 40 and above.

 The new technique of egg rejuvenation could easily become a real breakthrough in fertility treatments for women over 40 and ladies with compromised egg quality.
 Please continue reading about it here : Breakthrough Egg Rejuvenation Research Offers Hope To IVF Patients Over 40.